Associate of Applied Science in Radiologic Technology

 A total of 62 credits is required for the degree.

 Program Student Learning Outcomes

 This program prepares students to work as radiologic technologists with knowledge in the general education, the radiologic technology, and the curriculum content areas identified by the American Society of Radiologic Technology (ASRT).
-At the completion of this program, students will be able to demonstrate:
+At the completion of this program, students will be able to:

-- Entry-level knowledge and skills for employment as a radiologic technologist.
+- Apply entry-level knowledge and skills as a radiologic technologist.

-- Professional attitude and proper ethical behavior in clinical settings.
+- Demonstrate a professional attitude and proper ethical behavior in clinic settings.